 This is the second part of a letter.
 For the first part see the post posted just after this one.
 The train pulled into Fussen and everyone ran for the 78 Bus to Hohenschwangu to visit Schloss Neuschwanstein and Schloss … Continue reading Neuschwanstein

 Freising is a town near the Munich Airport where the airport hotels are located.
 But it is an old city.
 It had a cathedral before Munich, a brewery too.
 It is a place I lay over on trips to and from Tbilisi for jet lagging.
 I have posted from this delightful town before, including a post about the oldest continuously operating brewery in the world.
 These pictures are from an afternoon stroll around town.
 Suzi had never been here and I wanted her to see it.
 Continue reading Freising, Bavaria, redux

 Domberg is dedicated to the Virgin Mary.
 The current structure is a Romanesque building from the 13th century.
 When you go in, however, it is a shock, because the interior had been redone in Baroque style in the 17th century.
 It almost seems like a disconnect.
 I once had an architecture professor who called the Baroque “Eclectic clutter.”
 My reaction was “majestically bizarre.”
 Elaborate frescoes, pink stucco, gilt and an alter piece originally painted by Rubens (The one there now is a reproduction, the original was carted off somewhere.)
 The organ is really a baroque organ, the decoration is so … Continue reading Domberg, The Cathedral Church in Freising

 My flight from Tbilisi touched down at 6.
 As I stepped out the shuttle at our airport hotel in Freising at 7 AM, after clearing customs and getting my bag, I heard the joyous “surround sound” peeling of church bells … Continue reading Palm Sunday, Freising, Germany

 The taxi driver from Clontarf to the airport offered to take me a different route, around Dublin Bay, along the coast pass the fishing village of Howth and then into the airport.
 “It’s more miles but with school getting out it now may be less time.
 At Howth he said “You’ll be flying right over that when you take off.”
 (We did.)
 I think he wanted the longer ride so he could ask me what I “really” felt about Sarah Palin.
 He rather likes the idea of a governor named Sean Parnell.
 Aer Lingus charges bags by weight.
 15 kg … Continue reading Sometimes flying becomes the theatre of the absurd.

 After a good night’s sleep in Freising, Germany (on my way to Tbilisi) fueled with two double espressos, I took off to see the oldest brewery in the world, Weihenstephan.
 This brewery has been in continuous operation since 1040.
 People have been brewing beer a lot longer than a thousand years and there is evidence of brewing at this site since the mid-700s, however the monks in this monastery kept records of their beer going back to 1040.
 In 1802 the Bavarian Kingdom nationalized the monastery (before Marx had the idea) and it is now part of Bayerische Stattsbraueri.
 I … Continue reading Weihenstephan Abbey, the oldest brewery in the world

 Freising, the town closest to the Munich Airport is a nice place to lay over between two overnight flights.
 Pictures here are from this winter and this summer, different views at different times of the year.
 It has, that it claims to be the oldest brewery in Germany, a friendly Marriott airport hotel and shops and cafes that allow for a restful stopover between flights.
 Continue reading Freising, Bavaria, Germany

 May 11, 2010 Dear Friends, On Friday afternoons I would go to my grandparents’ flat in Jersey City while my parents had their night out.
 Grandpa Brew would tell me stories.
 He was raised in Ireland, ran away to sea at 13 and developed a love of travel, ships, Ireland and America.
 He introduced me to Democratic politics.
 He also told a good story.
 But his one love that didn’t transfer was his love of gardening and formal gardens.
 He came out to our home in Ridgewood and made flower beds to lay out the garden “just so.”
 I helped … Continue reading Iron and Glass, Flowers and Trains

 To visit the German Bundestag housed in the Reichstag building you need an invitation.
 We applied, sending our passport information and addresses, on line.
 I got our PDF invitation letter just before we left for Warsaw.
 Our appointment was 9:30 Monday evening.
 We got off our train grabbed a cab, dropped our stuff at the hotel and went on to the Reichstag.
 The building was burned as Hitler came to power.
 Hitler blamed it on the Communists.
 Others blame it on Hitler as an excuse to grab more power.
 The building was largely unused just on the western side of … Continue reading Reichstag, Berlin, 2013

 Note, many of the photos for this post are contained in the posts “Shadows of the Wall,” “East Side Gallery.” and “Bernauer Str.”
 Pictures on this post are general Berlin tourism shots.
 March 22, 2013 Berlin, Germany Dear Friends, In … Continue reading Berlin, March, 2013

 Text for these pictures is on the post “Berlin, March, 2013” These are pictures from the area of the old wall.
 Panels of the wall have been re-erected near “Checkpoint Charlie” and feature dictators still waiting for falling.
 The man … Continue reading Shadows of the Wall, Berlin 2013

 This is Bernauer Str.
 The Wall used to run along this street, not it is a memorial to the wall and there is a park where Berlin has its Sunday flea market.
-The Text for this letter is in the post “Berlin, March 2013” Continue reading Berlin 2013, Bernauer Str.
+The Text for this letter is in the … Continue reading Berlin 2013, Bernauer Str.

 March, 21, 2013 This week Suzi and I attended Radio Days Europe and got to tour some different radio stations.
 A highlight of the sessions was the tour of Haus des Rundfunks, or Radio House.
 The Funkhaus was designed in 1929 in the Bauhaus style and went on-air in 1931.
 It claims to be the oldest purpose built radio station building in the world.
 The Funkhaus is the home of Radio Berlin and Brandenburg (RBB), which operates 6 radio services.
 While it was built as a national headquarters, right now it serves Berlin’s local public radio.
 The building is a … Continue reading Rundfunks Berlin

 March 3, 2013, Tbilisi, Georgia Historically travel has always been arduous.
 But for a brief period, for a certain social class, travel was glamorous.
 “Getting there is half the fun” Cunard crowed in mid-century ads.
 Flying, jet setting had a certain cache.
-Super Graphics from the airports in early 70’s had fashionable young people in shades and Italian designer cloths smiling as they walked to … Continue reading Travel from Sitka to Tbilisi.
+Super Graphics from the airports in early 70’s had fashionable young people in shades and Italian designer cloths smiling as they walked to planes.
+Today, at SeaTac there is the graphic of a cartoon character, sweating, lugging a suitcase, looking completely harried.
+It’s an honest, and funny, presentation of flying today and brought more than a few chuckles. … Continue reading Travel from Sitka to Tbilisi.

 November 10, 2009 Berlin, Germany Dear Friends, It was an attempt to recapture the past, to to relive some of the joy we felt in Berlin in 1990 when we watched bulldozers open streets closed for 28 years, to … Continue reading Berlin Wall Fall (Mauerfall) 20 Years Later

 This post shows two areas of Berlin and how they have changed over 45 years.
 In 1964 when the leader of our student tour told me that Potsdamer Platz has been the busiest intersection in Europe it was difficult to … Continue reading Berlin Contrasts

 After our 1990 trip I wrote a long letter.
 These segments are from Berlin.
 The pictures are scans from slides, some well faded over the years.
 Thursday, June 14, 1990 After lunch we crossed into East Germany.
 We were … Continue reading Berlin Wall Fall (Mauerfall)

 Twleve weeks before the Berlin Wall fell we were in Berlin.
 The wall looked permanent.
 It had grown higher and more fearsome than when I was in Berlin in 1964.
 I know I wrote a travel diary of this trip … Continue reading Berlin 1989

 In 1964 I was a student in Berlin for a week.
 I was 17 and had an old Brownie box camera.
 Film was expensive so I only took a few pictures.
 They have faded but I wanted to add them … Continue reading Berlin 1964